tintin305/Energy-Visualization-and-Analytics/Database/Database.md

 Now the script can be executed on the server, this will delete all of the metrics.

+### Create SSH Tunnel

+The first step is to use putty to open the tunnel.
+This is done using the settings:

+One can do the command using: putty.exe -load "Tunnel" -D 4242 -l username -pw password

+putty -ssh username@tsdb.eie.wits.ac.za -pw password -D 4242

+ ssh username@tsdb.eie.wits.ac.za -p 22 -p password -D 4242

+ ssh username@tsdb.eie.wits.ac.za -p 22 -p password -D 4242

 # Linux Commands Used

 ## Copy Files